linschris/git-tutorial/README.md

 ```

 ### Uh oh... boss wants you to add testcases for the new two_sum function.
-It's just as simple as:
+Don't worry!
+It's just as simple as stashing the file away:

     git stash -u